-- 1. Evaluation of Judgements, evaluation of ACRs and Disposal records may be incorporated as criterion for regular promotion as District Judges. - 2.
-Quantitative Weightage may be specified in relation to each criterion for Regular Promotion as District Judges. - 3.
-Factors such as Character/Vigilance Report/Pending Departmental

-Enquiries/Reputation may be expressly specified as eligibility conditions.
+- Disposal records may be incorporated as a criterion for Regular Promotion as District Judges. - Quantitative Weightage may be specified in relation to each criterion for Regular Promotion as District Judges. - 3.
+Factors such as Character/Vigilance Report/Pending Departmental Enquiries/Reputation may be expressly specified as eligibility conditions.
 Such factors are generally not amenable to quantitative measurement.
 Such factors may not be considered as criterion which can be evaluated and no quantitative weightage may be prescribed in relation to such factors.
 An adverse finding regarding the officer in relation to such factors may be considered as a disqualification till the adverse finding is resolved.

-F.Assessment Technique of Criteria for Regular Promotion as District Judge
+E. Criteria for Regular Promotion as District Judge